Turkey Popsicle Stick Craft For Kids [With FREE Template]

 - Scissors

-Line 4 popsicle sticks up to create a rectangle.
+Line four popsicle sticks up to create a rectangle.
 Grab another popsicle stick and cut it into thirds with the scissors.
-Stretch a glue dot along the length of the 3 short popsicle sticks and use them to glue the 4 popsicle stick rectangle together.
+Stretch a glue dot along the length of the three short popsicle sticks and use them to glue the 4 popsicle stick rectangle together.
 Glue one at the top, bottom, and middle.

-Flip the 4 popsicle rectangle over and paint them all brown.
-If you’re using popsicle sticks for his feathers, paint 7 more popsicle sticks in red, orange, yellow, and blue.
+Next, help your child to flip the 4 popsicle rectangle over and paint them all brown.
+If you’re using popsicle sticks for his feathers, paint seven more popsicle sticks in red, orange, yellow, and blue.
 Let all the pieces dry completely before moving on.
 If you’re using craft feathers, skip this step.

-Create the turkey’s feathers by gluing the popsicle sticks (use the permanent glue dots) or by taping the craft feathers in a fan along the back of the popsicle sticks.
+Finally, encourage your child to create the turkey’s feathers by gluing the popsicle sticks (use the permanent glue dots) or taping the craft feathers in a fan along the back of the turkey’s head.

 Thanksgiving Unit For Kids